 The joy of the Eurostar was apparent as I embarked on a wonderfully stress-free journey via Kings Cross St Pancras to Brussels, coffee and book in hand.
 The change at Brussels was remarkably effortless on to the local train network with a further 30-minute journey to Ghent.
 It’s such a lovely way to travel and so much less hassle than navigating airport security and check-ins, the entire journey from leaving home in West London to arriving in the centre of Ghent took less than five hours.

-My trip to Ghent had two main purposes, firstly to discover the joys of this lesser known Belgian city, but also to experience their huge commitment to eating excellent vegetarian food, which I talked about in my first post.
+My trip to Ghent had two main purposes, firstly to discover the joys of this lesser-known Belgian city, but also to experience the huge commitment to eating excellent vegetarian food in Ghent, which I talked about in my first post.

 It was a hot and humid day in Belgium, a sweltering 28 degrees, so I was pleased to be able to drop my bag at my room as soon as I arrived.
 I was staying at Chambre Plus, which provide holiday rooms right in the centre of Ghent.

 All the rooms are individually themed and beautifully presented.
 I was staying in the Congo room, which as its name suggests, creates an on safari, colonial feel.
-It was airy and spacious and the bed, which was covered in an on theme leopard skin throw, was very comfortable.
-I had an on suite bathroom, an espresso machine plus a selection of teas and a mini fridge, which was great as I was able to keep drinks cold in my room which was much appreciated in the heat wave.
-The disadvantage is that there are no catering facilities on site and therefore we breakfasted each morning two doors along at the eco friendly, vegetarian Aannaajaanaa, where some of our group were staying, however this proved to be an easy arrangement, plus of course there are plenty of cafes in the locality where you could enjoy a relaxing breakfast.
+It was airy and spacious and the bed, which was covered in an on-theme leopard skin throw, was very comfortable.
+I had an en-suite bathroom, an espresso machine plus a selection of teas and a mini-fridge, which was great as I was able to keep drinks cold in my room which was much appreciated in the heatwave.
+The disadvantage is that there are no catering facilities on-site and therefore we breakfasted each morning two doors along at the eco-friendly, vegetarian Aannaajaanaa, where some of our group were staying, however, this proved to be an easy arrangement, plus of course there are plenty of cafes in the locality where you could enjoy a relaxing breakfast.